Russia raises military clout with reforms after Georgian war

 According to IISS, Kiev has 129,950 military personnel but has struggled to make its own military reforms.
 Aircraft availability and serviceability are low while its navy is struggling to repair its sole diesel electric submarine.

-“Moscow’s armed forces have already accomplished the organizational transition from mass mobilization army to modern combat force,” analysts Margarete Klein and Kristian Pester wrote in a January report for Germany’s SWP.
-“Greater military muscle flexing must be expected.”
+“Moscow’s armed forces have already accomplished the organisational transition from mass mobilisation army to modern combat force,” analysts Margarete Klein and Kristian Pester wrote in a January report for Germany’s SWP.
+“Greater military muscle flexing must be expected.” (editing by David Stamp)